slott56/slott56.github.io/Pelican/content/blog/2007/09/2007_09_24-soa_cheaper_simpler.rst

 There is a big should, however.
 If we aren't careful, we can embed business rules in the wrong piece of the architecture.
 There's a central principle, here, that gets us to cheaper and simpler.
-I call it :strong:`Allocation of Responsibility`.
+I call it **Allocation of Responsibility**.